j-sieben/PIT/Doc/using_pit.md

 - `p_arg_list`: Optional list of arguments that is passed into the message to replace anchors within the message text
 - `p_affected_id`: Optional ID that is used in specific environments to indicate to which instance a message belongs.
 You normally don't need this parameter.

 To be able to use the log functionality, you must create a message first.
 This can be done easily with the `pit_admin` package that offers a suite of administrative methods to maintain PIT.
-Here you see a sample create of a simple informal message:
+Here you see how a simple informal message is being created:

 ```
 begin